CtrlK

 Conciseness

 The skill is fairly well-structured but includes some unnecessary verbosity.
-The 'Why This Structure Helps Cursor' section explains things Claude can infer, and the enterprise considerations section is somewhat generic.
-However, most content is practical and directly useful.
+The 'Why This Structure Helps Cursor' section explains things Claude can infer, and some of the example rule files are quite lengthy when patterns could be shown more concisely.
+However, most content is practical and not padded with basic concept explanations.

 2 / 3